peng0208/aliyunsdk-rs/README.md

 ### aliyunsdk-rs
-A simple Aliyun sdk library for rust, based on async-std.
+A simple Aliyun sdk library for rust, based on tokio.